 Vertical mounting is preferred.
 However, horizontal mounting is acceptable where absolutely necessary.
 Do not mount the charger where water, spray or condensation can occur, as this will shorten charger life.
-It should not be located where there is a possibility of dust or debris being drawn into the unit through the fan.
-A minimum of 2" clearance around the charger is recommended for proper cooling.
+A minimum of 6" clearance above and below the charger is recommended for proper cooling.

-If the charger is located in an extreme heat area, such as an unventilated engine room, and maximum operating temperature is exceeded, an automatic thermal protection circuit will shut the charger off.
+If the charger is located in an extreme heat area, such as an unventilated engine compartment, and maximum operating temperature is exceeded, an automatic thermal protection circuit will shut the charger off.
 Although it will return to service automatically after cooling sufficiently, thermal cycling will shorten the life of the charger.
 If this condition occurs repeatedly, the charger should be relocated.
 For optimum performance and longer life the charger should not be located in an area of extreme high temperature.